-At Summit Pacific we have the ability to stabilize critically injured patients and transport them to larger trauma facilities by either ambulance or helicopter.
+At Summit Pacific we have the ability to stabilize ill or injured patients and transport them to a higher level of care by either ambulance or helicopter.
 Stopping at Summit Pacific for stabilization has been instrumental in saving the lives of heart attack and stroke victims and those with traumatic injuries.

 Sexual Assault Exams

 Summit Pacific now offers sexual assault exams through the emergency department for individuals 14 years of age and older that have been victims of sexual assault.
 Acute SANE exams are intended for victims who have suffered an assault within the past 120 hours (5 days).
 Specially trained nurses and providers will offer an exam that documents the history of the assault, examines for acute injuries, documents findings to include photography and forensic evidence collection when appropriate, and provides treatment to reduce the chances of sexually transmitted disease and pregnancy.